-Unless you are from India, a visa is necessary to enter Nepal and can be obtained from any Nepalese Embassy or Consulate or at most entry points in Nepal.
+Unless you are from India, a visa is necessary to enter Nepal.

 Nationals from Afghanistan, Cameroon, Ethiopia, Ghana, Iraq, Liberia, Nigeria, Palestine, Somalia, Swaziland, Syria and Zimbabwe need to arrange a visa before arriving.

-Multiple entry tourist visas can be obtained by paying US$25 for 15 days, US$40 for 30 days or US$100 for 90 days.
+Multiple entry tourist visas can be obtained by paying US$30 for 15 days, US$50 for 30 days or US$125 for 90 days.
 You will need a recent passport photo.
-Business visas are cheaper but start at US$100 for a year.

 Nepal Visa Information